This post is sponsored by the Arbor Day Foundation. All opinions are mine alone.

 Mulch the first year to keep the weeds down and increase the crop yield, but do not mulch after that unless the soil is very sandy.

 Water is important as the young plants become established.
 Give them about 1"-2" per week during growing season and up to 4" per week during harvest.
 Water in the morning before the hottest part of the day.
-The plants are rather shallow rooted, so moisture needs to be at the surface.
+The plants are rather shallow rooted, so soil moisture needs consistently at the surface.

 For only a fall crop, mow all the canes down to 2"-3" after the fall harvest during late fall or late winter.

-Annual Pruning: A well pruned raspberry patch will be healthier and more fruitful because of better distribution of light, air movement, and pesticides.
+Annual Pruning: A well pruned raspberry patch will be healthier and have better fruit production because of better distribution of light, air movement, and pesticides.

 Everbearing second-year canes should be removed after fruiting in the spring.